pydicom/pynetdicom/README.rst

 and related information.
 It defines the formats and communication protocols for media exchange in radiology, cardiology, radiotherapy and other medical domains.

 *pynetdicom* is a pure Python (3+) program that implements the DICOM networking protocol.
 Working with `pydicom <https://github.com/darcymason/pydicom>`_, it allows the easy creation of DICOM clients (SCUs) and servers (SCPs).

-The main user class is ApplicationEntity, which represents a DICOM application entity.
-The user will typically create an ApplicationEntity object then either start the application as an SCP using ApplicationEntity.start() or use the application as an SCU by attempting to associate with a peer SCP via the ApplicationEntity.associate() method and then using the association to send or receive DICOM data.
+The main user class is ApplicationEntity, which represents a DICOM Application Entity (AE).
+The user will typically create an ApplicationEntity object then either:
+- Start the application as an SCP using `start()` and wait for incoming association requests
+- Request an association with a peer SCP using the `associate(addr, port)` method.

+Once the AE is associated with a peer DICOM data can be sent between them in the form of the DIMSE-C and DIMSE-N services.

 Installation
 -----------